bruyeret/gMailBackgroundGifExtension/readme.md

 The built extension is in `web-ext-artifacts`.

+Publish it by hand on [this page](publish-release).

-The rest of this document is from the template used for this extension: [browser-extension-template](link-template).
+The rest of this document is from the template used for this extension: [browser-extension-template](template).

 # browser-extension-template